Tories confident of sensible deal with Northern Irish DUP - minister

-LONDON British Prime Minister Theresa May's Conservative Party is confident of securing a "sensible" deal with the small Northern Irish Democratic Unionist Party (DUP), Transport Secretary Chris Grayling said on Tuesday.
+LONDON (Reuters) - British Prime Minister Theresa May's Conservative Party is confident of securing a "sensible" deal with the small Northern Irish Democratic Unionist Party (DUP), Transport Secretary Chris Grayling said on Tuesday.

 "We're having good constructive discussions and I'm confident that we'll reach a sensible agreement," Grayling told BBC radio.
 "The talks are going on, they are going well."